-24. Economic Development, Local Retail and Services
+24. 23.
+Economic Development, Local Retail and Services

-- 24.1.
-Prepare and analyse the local economic and employment profile for the precinct and local area. - 24.2.
-Analyse the economic development, local employment and local retail and services needs to support the development and economic sustainability of the precinct, ensuring a highly walkable precinct with a high degree of containment, its future community and relevant local and regional centres. - 24.3.
-Identify the quantum of floorspace required to support economic development, local retail and service provision. - 24.4.
-Develop a strategy to deliver strategically important uses, through market delivery combined with targeted interventions where market delivery will not satisfy identified needs. - 24.5.
-Identify appropriate locations for active retail frontages to provide community services to facilitate current and future needs. - 24.6.
-Consider the role of the precinct in terms of employment, retail, local service and other economic generating land uses within the local and regional context including nearby local centres, Green Square Town Centre, Central Sydney and Australian Technology Park. - 24.7.
-Consider local employment and business needs and opportunities to support the existing and future community, including a specific focus on Aboriginal and Torres Strait Islander communities. - 24.8.
+- 2423.1.
+Prepare and analyse the local economic and employment profile for the precinct and local area. - 2423.2.
+Analyse the economic development, local employment and local retail and services needs to support the development and economic sustainability of the precinct, ensuring a highly

+- walkable precinct with a high degree of containment, its future community and relevant local and regional centres. - 2423.3.
+Identify the quantum of floorspace required to support economic development, local retail and service provision. - 2423.4.
+Develop a strategy to deliver strategically important uses, through market delivery combined with targeted interventions where market delivery will not satisfy identified needs. - 2423.5.
+Identify appropriate locations for active retail frontages to provide community services to facilitate current and future needs. - 2423.6.
+Consider the role of the precinct in terms of employment, retail, local service and other economic generating land uses within the local and regional context including nearby local centres, Green Square Town Centre, Central Sydney and Australian Technology Park. - 2423.7.
+Consider local employment and business needs and opportunities to support the existing and future community, including a specific focus on Aboriginal and Torres Strait Islander communities. - 2423.8.
 Identify measures to ensure the development of the precinct meets the economic development, local employment and local retail and service needs of the community and supports the economic development of neighbouring centres.
-This is to consider the different service, business and employment needs of groups within the community. - 24.9.
-Provide recommendations to inform planning controls on the quantum of retail, service and employment floor space needed to meet the needs of the vision and objectives of the project.
+This is to consider the different service, business and employment needs of groups within the community. - 2423.9.
+Provide recommendations to inform planning controls on the quantum of retail, service and employment floor space needed to meet the needs of the vision and objectives of the project. - 23.10.
+Demonstrate an integration of local retail and services across the entire Waterloo Precinct noting that the Waterloo Metro Quarter and its surrounds may present the best location for larger retail concentration.

-25. Feasibility and Economic Benefits
+25. 24.
+Feasibility and Economic Benefits

-- 25.1.
-Provide an analysis of the market demand for the proposal. - 25.2.
-Provide an assessment of the development feasibility of the proposal. - 25.3.
-Provide an economic assessment of the proposal, including the likely wider economic benefits. - 25.4.
-Undertake an economic analysis testing feasibility of future development to contribute towards local, State and regional infrastructure. - 25.5.
+- 2524.1.
+Provide an analysis of the market demand for the proposal. - 2524.2.
+Provide an assessment of the development feasibility of the proposal. - 2524.3.
+Provide an economic assessment of the proposal, including the likely wider economic benefits. - 2524.4.
+Undertake an economic analysis testing feasibility of future development to contribute towards local, State and regional infrastructure. - 2524.5.
 Investigate the potential for visitor accommodation within the nominated precinct and consider an appropriate target.

-26. Public Art
+26, 25, Public Art

-- 26.1.
-Prepare a public art plan that: - o is authored by a professional curator with experience and knowledge of the area - is developed in consultation with the City of Sydney, the City's Public Art Advisory Panel, key cultural stakeholders and the community - allows for individual, meaningful and iterative one on one consultation with the above groups - identifies opportunities and an overarching conceptual approach/curatorial rationale for the precinct - proposes a sound methodology for the selection, commissioning and delivery of public art as part of future development applications in a way that ensures the strategic intent, vision, artistic integrity and quality of all public artworks is maintained throughout this process - ensures that adequate checks and balances are in place to achieve best practice outcomes, - outlines a budget for public art that allows for best practice outcomes that will contribute to the future public life in Waterloo, and - clarifies the lifespan of the artwork and process for decommissioning as well as ownership, funding and responsibility for ongoing maintenance of all artworks. - 26.2.
-Demonstrate how it is consistent with: - an overall curatorial strategy and urban design strategy for the area covered by the Central to Eveleigh Urban Transformation Strategy, and - the City of Sydney's Public Art Strategy, Public Art Policy, Guidelines for Public Art in Private Developments and Guidelines for Acquisitions and Deaccessions.
+- 2625.1 Prepare a public art plan that: - o is authored by a professional curator with experience and knowledge of the area - is developed in consultation with the City of Sydney, the City's Public Art Advisory Panel, key cultural stakeholders and the community - allows for individual, meaningful and iterative one on one consultation with the above groups - identifies opportunities and an overarching conceptual approach/curatorial rationale for the precinct - proposes a sound methodology for the selection, commissioning and delivery of public art as part of future development applications in a way that ensures the strategic intent, vision, artistic integrity and quality of all public artworks is maintained throughout this process - ensures that adequate checks and balances are in place to achieve best practice outcomes, - o outlines a budget for public art that allows for best practice outcomes that will contribute to